Better business process design and modelling

 • Customer makes an order (Triggers ‘fulfil sales order’)

-• Stock level goes below minimum level (Triggers ‘Purchase product’)
+• Stock level goes below the minimum level (Triggers ‘Purchase product’)

 • External event